This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is the cause of chest pain diagnosed?

 Your healthcare provider will examine you.
 Describe your chest pain in as much detail as possible.
-Tell him where your pain is and when it began.
-Tell him if you notice anything that makes the pain worse or better.
-Tell him if it is constant or comes and goes.
-Your healthcare provider will ask what medicines you use and if you have other medical conditions.
+Tell him or her where your pain is and when it began.
+Tell the provider if you notice anything that makes the pain worse or better.
+Tell him or her if it is constant or comes and goes.
+Your healthcare provider will ask about any medicines you use and medical conditions you have.
+He or she will also examine you.
 You may also need any of the following tests:

 - An EKG is a test that records your heart's electrical activity.